-Daily average dissolved oxygen for 2015 depicts the usual annual trend, Shasta River with the lowest daily averages, Scott next and the Salmon River the highest daily average DO.
-The lowest DO levels occurred in June to August, this is the general trend at all tributary sites from 2010-2015 (Figures 19 -25).
-However, 2015 spring-time DO averages were the lowest in all tributaries than we have seen in the past 6 years of monitoring.
+Daily average dissolved oxygen for 2016 was unusual in that Salmon River had a lower daily average DO than Scott River for much of the season.
+The lowest DO levels occurred in June to August, and this is the general trend at all tributary sites from 2010-2016 (Figures 18 -24).
+2016 spring-time DO averages were similar to 2013 which marks an improvement over conditions seen in 2015 and 2014.
 This time period corresponds with the outmigration of Coho salmon from the tributaries.

 The NCRWQCB Basin Plan establishes water quality objectives for each tributary based on instantaneous readings.
-The Scott River did not drop below the water quality objective of (x>7 mg/L).
-The Shasta dropped below the DO threshold (x>7 mg/L) between June and August (Figure 21).
-The Salmon River dropped below its threshold (x>9 mg/L) the longest, between early July through the end of September (Figure 25).
+The Scott River dropped below the water quality objective of (x>7 mg/L) during August (Figure 22).
+The Shasta dropped below the DO threshold (x>7 mg/L) between June and August (Figure 20).
+The Salmon River dropped below its threshold (x>9 mg/L) the longest, between June through the end of September (Figure 24).

 Figure 18.
-Daily average dissolved oxygen for Salmon, Scott and Shasta River, 2015.
+Daily average dissolved oxygen for Salmon, Scott and Shasta River, 2016.

 Figure 19.
-Daily average dissolved oxygen concentrations for the Shasta River from 2009-2015.
+Daily average dissolved oxygen concentrations for the Shasta River from 2011-2016.

 Figure 20.
-Instantaneous dissolved oxygen recorded every 30-minutes for the mouth of the Shasta River (SH) in 2015.
+Instantaneous dissolved oxygen recorded every 30-minutes for the mouth of the Shasta River (SH) in 2016.
 The red line indicates the NCRWQCB Basin Plan site specific dissolved oxygen water quality objective for Shasta River, >7mg/L.

 Figure 21.
-Daily average dissolved oxygen concentrations for the Scott River from 2010-2015.
+Daily average dissolved oxygen concentrations for the Scott River from 2011-2016.

 Figure 22.
-Instantaneous dissolved oxygen readings recorded every 30-minutes for the mouth of the Scott River (SC) in 2015.
+Instantaneous dissolved oxygen readings recorded every 30-minutes for the mouth of the Scott River (SC) in 2016.
 The red line indicates the NCRWQCB Basin Plan site specific dissolved oxygen water quality objective for Scott River, >7mg/L.

 Figure 23.
-Daily average dissolved oxygen concentrations for the Salmon River from 2010-2015.
+Daily average dissolved oxygen concentrations for the Salmon River from 2011-2016.

-Figure 24: Instantaneous dissolved oxygen readings recorded every 30 minutes for the mouth of the Salmon River (SA) in 2015.
+Figure 24: Instantaneous dissolved oxygen readings recorded every 30 minutes for the mouth of the Salmon River (SA) in 2016.
 The red line indicates the NCRWQCB Basin Plan site specific dissolved oxygen water quality objective for Salmon River, >9mg/L.